 If you have one of the following no-annual-fee cards, you can still combine points to another eligible card and then transfer points to Hyatt:

-- Ink Business Cash Credit Card – $500 cash back (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first three months of account opening (review of the Ink Business Cash)
+- Ink Business Cash Credit Card – $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening. (review of the Ink Business Cash)

-- Chase Ink Business Unlimited card — $500 bonus (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases within the first three months of account opening (review of the Ink Business Unlimited)
+- Chase Ink Business Unlimited card — $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening. (review of the Ink Business Unlimited)

 - Chase Freedom card — $200 cash bonus (20,000 Chase Ultimate Rewards points) after spending $500 on purchases within the first three months of account opening (review of the Freedom)

 - Chase Freedom Unlimited card– $200 cash bonus after you spend $500 on purchases in your first three months from account opening (review of the Freedom Unlimited)

 The information for the Chase Freedom has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 For example, the Andaz Peninsula Papagayo in Costa Rica can cost $500 per night or 20,000 Hyatt points.
 So if you transfer 20,000 of the points you earn with a no-annual-fee, Ultimate Rewards-earning card (comparable to $200 cash) to an annual-fee card, you’ve more than doubled the value of your points simply by using them as Hyatt points instead of cash back.